Economy of Iraq: External trade

-Iraq is a founding member of OPEC.
-Petroleum constitutes 99,7% of Iraq's exports with a value of $43,8 billion in 2016.
+Iraq is a founding member of the OPEC cartel.
+Petroleum constitutes 99,7% of Iraq's exports with a value of $43.8 billion in 2016.

 From the 1990s until 2003, the international trade embargo restricted Iraq's export activity almost exclusively to oil.
 In 2003, oil accounted for about US$7.4 billion of Iraq's total US$7.6 billion of export value, and statistics for earlier years showed similar proportions.
-After the end of the trade embargo in 2003 expanded the range of exports, oil continued to occupy the dominant position: in 2004 Iraq's export income doubled (to US$16.5 billion), but oil accounted for all but US$340 million (2 per cent) of the total.
+After the end of the trade embargo in 2003, the range of exports expanded, but oil continued to occupy the dominant position: in 2004 Iraq's export income doubled (to US$16.5 billion), but oil accounted for all but US$340 million (2 per cent) of the total.
 In late 2004, sabotage significantly reduced oil output, and experts forecast that output, hence exports, would be below capacity in 2005 as well.
 In 2004, the chief export markets were the United States (which accounted for nearly half), Italy, France, Jordan, Canada, and the Netherlands.
 In 2004, the value of Iraq's imports was US$21.7 billion, incurring a trade deficit of about US$5.2 billion.
 In 2003, the main sources of Iraq's imports were Turkey, Jordan, Vietnam, the United States, Germany, and Britain.
 Because of Iraq's inactive manufacturing sector, the range of imports was quite large, including food, fuels, medicines, and manufactured goods.
 By 2010, exports rose to US$50.8 billion and imports rose to US$45.2 billion.
-Chief 2009 export partners were: U.S., India, Italy, South Korea, Taiwan, China, Netherlands, and Japan.
-Chief 2009 import partners were: Turkey, Syria, U.S., China, Jordan, Italy, and Germany.
+In 2009, Iraq's main export partners were the U.S., India, Italy, South Korea, Taiwan, China, Netherlands, and Japan, while its main import partners were Turkey, Syria, U.S., China, Jordan, Italy, and Germany.

 In March 2022, Iran-Iraq trade reached a volume of 10 billion USD, as joint ventures increased significantly but were still limited due to sanctions against Iran.
 Especially goods originating from Iran were subject to a trade embargo imposed by the United States and the European Union.
 Iran and Iraq signed a memorandum of understanding (MOU) on economic cooperation in January 2021.